Equations

 r2= x12 + x22, for all x (2)

 In eq.
 1, the text "Y = Mx + B" and "x" is in the equation font, whereas the text "for all" is in the paragraph font.
-Only the text in the equation font will require alt-text.
 In eq.
 2, all of the text is in the equation font; because there is little supporting text, it can be in the same font as the paragraph text.
-Since all the text was written in Word's equation editor, all of it will require alt-text.
 We recommend the formatting for eq.
 1, but the formatting for eq.
 2 is acceptable.
+You may need to manipulate the formula tags for equations styled like eq.
+1 to ensure the alt-text uses natural language.

 Issue: Alt-text Required for Equations